maxilie/agent-roger/README.md

 The easiest way to get started is to:

-1. Clone the repo.
+1. Fork the repo.
-2. Rename `.env.example` to `.env`
+2. Duplicate `.env.example` to a fresh `.env` (only in your local environment!).
 3. Fill in the environment variables in `.env`, using the Setup Details (below) as a reference.

 <details>
    <summary>Setup Details</summary>

-You will need the following (free) infra, most of which can be spun up using vendors' websites:
+You will need the following (free) infra, each of which can be spun up using vendors' websites:

 - new Vercel app pointing at your forked GitHub repo (vercel.com)
 - new PlanetScale MySQL database (planetscale.com)